Washington State Patrol

 Three years after his commission, Patrolman Hanlin was involved in a serious collision on the Mount Baker Highway near Deming.
 Patrolman Hanlin was responding to a two-car collision in his paddy wagon when he lost control on the snow-blanketed pavement and flipped.

 Initially his injuries were believed to be minor – mainly bumps and bruises – but diagnosis later revealed he suffered from a head injury.
 Patrolman Hanlin underwent surgery at the Mayo Clinic Institute in Rochester, Minnesota, to remove a blood clot in his brain.
 Recovery took six months.

 Patrolman Hanlin returned to Washington and was reassigned to Tacoma in 1942, where he was involved in the schoolboy safety program.

 Patrolman Hanlin died May 26, 1945, in Tacoma, at the age of 39, after fighting an illness for several months.
 His death occurred nearly five years after his collision.
 He was survived by his wife and son.

-Patrolman Hanlin was an uncle to Retired Trooper Don Pratt, great uncle to Trooper Cliff Pratt (District 2), and first cousin to Retired CVEO Fred Soper.
+Patrolman Hanlin was an uncle to Retired Trooper Don Pratt, great uncle to Trooper Cliff Pratt (Homeland Security Division, Bomb Squad Commander), and first cousin to Retired CVEO Fred Soper.
 Patrolman Hanlin’s widow, Fran Hanlin, went to work for the patrol as a secretary in District 1 after his death.
 Fran passed away on January 5, 1996.